nhm-herpetology/museum-NGS-training/Unit_04/Molecular_Lab/README.md

 Primer 2 (indexed): CAA GCA GAA GAC GGC ATA CGA GAT CGT GAT GTG ACT GGA GTT CAG ACG TGT GC
 ```

-31. Aliquot 18 uL of the master mix into 16 clean PCR tubes and then add 2 uL of Blue Pippin size-selected sample to 15 of the tubes.
+31. Aliquot 18 uL of the master mix into 16 clean PCR tubes and then add 2.5 uL of Blue Pippin size-selected sample to 15 of the tubes.
+Add any leftover size-selected sample to the 15th tube.
 The 16th PCR tube will be our negative control.

 32. Mix and spin down the samples, then run using the 'Ilumina-PCR' program on the thermal cycler.